 Many studies have shown the dangerous effects sugar has on health.
 It causes or contributes to obesity, heart disease, cancers — and diabetes.

 Research shows sugar consumption rapidly spikes blood sugar levels.
 This is particularly true if you drink your sugars in soft drinks, fruit juices, etc. This includes milk, by the way.
 People think milk is healthy, but it is high in sugar.
 (The “ose” in lactose means sugar.)

 Replacing them with artificial sweeteners is not a good idea, either.
 Studies show they may still affect blood sugar and harm health.
 If you need to sweeten your drink or a recipe, use a natural sweetener.
 Stevia, Erythritol, and Xylitol are great natural sweeteners that have not been shown to affect blood sugar.
 They also have no side effects.

 Bread.
 Pasta.
 Rice.
 These and other starchy carbs are broken down into glucose (sugar) quickly, so they also cause a spike in blood sugar.
 You can slow this process down by eating starchy carbs with high-fiber foods or protein.
 However, for better blood sugar control, you should still try to reduce or eliminate starchy carbs from your diet.

-Heavily processed foods are created in a laboratory, filled with preservatives and other chemicals.
+Heavily processed foods are created in a laboratory and filled with preservatives and other chemicals.
 They do not resemble the plant or animal sources from which they originate.
-They are ready-to-eat right out of the bag or package.
+They are ready to eat right out of the bag or package.
 Heavily processed foods include cookies, microwave dinners, and potato chips.